Chad Griffin loves being outdoors, and as a postal carrier, he walks all day. When he needed a knee replacement, he went to UC San Diego Health's Dr.

 Read more about UC San Diego Health's outpatient procedures for hip and knee replacement.

 Less invasive surgical techniques, better anesthesia, and better physical therapy have made it possible for select patients who are motivated and active to undergo partial knee replacement on an outpatient basis.
 Patients can start rehabilitation therapy a few hours after surgery, and return home within 24 hours after surgery.

 How well you were moving around before surgery — not age — is the best predictor for how quickly you will recover from surgery.
 The healthier and more active you are, the more you can expect to be up and walking around after partial knee replacement.

-If you'd like to know whether you're a candidate, call 858-657-8200 and mention your interest in outpatient surgery when you schedule an appointment.
+If you'd like to know whether you're a candidate, mention your interest in outpatient surgery when you schedule an appointment.